anupinders/CPP/README.md

 # CPP

-This repo will contain all the sample codes that I will use for practice purpose
+This repo will contain all the sample codes that I will use for practice purpose.

+The code will also contain comments.